zealbell/TetrisView/README.md

 =============
 A wildly creative UI that lets you snap simple or compound views into any Tetris-inspired shape—with a magical touch of smooth curves.
 Just like the game, but with more layout logic and less panic

+**Spoiler-Alert**: ⚠️ For your mental well-being, reading the license section below is strongly discouraged.
+Side effects include shock, regret, and a strong sense of “I warned you.”

 ## Synopsis
 This Library consists of two Major views:
   1. **TetrisView(ViewGroup$FrameLayout)** which throws a *`BastardException`* if more than a child is added.